freenas/freenas-docs/userguide/jails.rst

    Edit /etc/motd to change this login announcement. root@jailexamp:~ #

-Add or find the :samp:`sshd_enable=` line in the jail's :file:`/etc/rc.conf` and set it to *"YES"*:
+.. tip:: A root shell can also be opened for a jail using :guilabel:`Shell`.
+Open the :guilabel:`Shell`, then type :samp:`iocage console Jail Name`.
+Note: :guilabel:`Jail Name` and :guilabel:`UUID` are the same thing.

+Enable sshd:

 .. code-block:: none

-   sshd_enable="YES"
+   sysrc sshd_enable="YES"

+   No existing entry or already set to NO:
+   sshd_enable: NO -> YES

+   Existing entry set to YES
+   sshd_enable: YES -> YES

+.. tip:: Using :command:`sysrc` to enable sshd will verify sshd gets enabled even if there is an existing entry.

-Then start the SSH daemon:
+Start the SSH daemon: :samp:`service sshd start`

+The first time the service runs, the jail RSA key pair is generated and the key fingerprint is displayed.

+Add a user account with :command:`adduser`.
+Follow the prompts, :kbd:`Enter` will accept the default value offered.
+Users that require *root* access must also be a member of the *wheel* group.
+Enter *wheel* when prompted to *invite user into other groups? []:*

 .. code-block:: none

-   service sshd start

-The first time the service runs, the jail RSA key pair is generated and the key fingerprint and random art image displayed.

-Add a user account by typing :command:`adduser` and following the prompts.
-Users who need superuser privileges must be added to the *wheel* group.
-For those users, enter *wheel* at this prompt:
+   root@jailexamp:~ # adduser
+   Username: jailuser
+   Full name: Jail User
+   Uid (Leave empty for default):
+   Login group [jailuser]:
+   Login group is jailuser.
+Invite jailuser into other groups? []: wheel Login class [default]:
+   Shell (sh csh tcsh git-shell zsh rzsh nologin) [sh]: csh Home directory [/home/jailuser]:
+   Home directory permissions (Leave empty for default):
+   Use password-based authentication? [yes]:
+   Use an empty password? (yes/no) [no]:
+   Use a random password? (yes/no) [no]:
+   Enter password:
+   Enter password again:
+   Lock out the account after creation? [no]:
+   Username   : jailuser
+   Password   : *****
+   Full Name  : Jail User
+   Uid        : 1002
+   Class      :
+   Groups     : jailuser wheel
+   Home       : /home/jailuser
+   Home Mode  :
+   Shell      : /bin/csh
+   Locked     : no
+   OK? (yes/no): yes
+   adduser: INFO: Successfully added (jailuser) to the user database.
+   Add another user? (yes/no): no
+   Goodbye!
+   root@jailexamp:~

+After creating the user, set the jail *root* password to allow users to use :command:`su` to gain superuser privileges.
+To set the jail *root* password, use :command:`passwd`.
+Nothing is echoed back when using *passwd*

 .. code-block:: none

-   Login group is user1.
-Invite user1 into other groups? []: wheel

-After creating the user, set the *root* password so that the new user will be able to use the :command:`su` command to gain superuser privilege.
-To set the password, type :command:`passwd` then enter and confirm the desired password.
+   root@jailexamp:~ # passwd
+   Changing local password for root
+   New Password:
+   Retype New Password:
+   root@jailexamp:~ #

-Finally, test from another system that the user can successfully :command:`ssh` in and become the superuser.
-In this example, a user named *user1* uses :command:`ssh` to access the jail at 192.168.2.3.
+Finally, test from another system that the user can successfully :command:`ssh` in to the jail and gain superuser priviledges.
+In the example, a user named *jailuser* uses :command:`ssh` to access the jail at 192.168.2.3.
+The host RSA key fingerprint must be verified the first time a user logs in.
-The first time the user logs in, they will be asked to verify the fingerprint of the host:

 .. code-block:: none

-   ssh user1@192.168.2.3
+   ssh jailuser@192.168.2.3
    The authenticity of host '192.168.2.3 (192.168.2.3)' can't be established.
    RSA key fingerprint is 6f:93:e5:36:4f:54:ed:4b:9c:c8:c2:71:89:c1:58:f0.
    Are you sure you want to continue connecting (yes/no)? yes
    Warning: Permanently added '192.168.2.3' (RSA) to the list of known hosts.
-   Password: type_password_here
+   Password:

-.. note:: Each jail has its own user accounts and service configuration.
+.. note:: Every jail has its own user accounts and service configuration.
    These steps must be repeated for each jail that requires SSH access.

 .. _Add Storage: